 Make time to talk in-depth with potential translation agencies about the project.
 The right agency will be willing to take you step-by-step through their plans for your project, and be ready to modify it as needed.
+You will also want to make sure that your chosen translation partner is an expert in Talent Management or HR content (so they don't translate "onboarding" as "getting on a boat"!).
+Ask them to provide a test translation or give you references from other HR clients.

 Find out if you can change process.
-Your translation agency has a carefully calibrated process but you may need something tailored to your business goals.
-A translation agency that can't or won't modify process to meet your needs may be signaling that your project won't really be getting personalized attention.
+Your translation agency has a carefully calibrated process but you may need something tailored to your goals.
+A translation agency that can't or won't modify their process to meet your needs may be signaling that your project won't really be getting personalized attention.